siliconspecter/indifference-engine/readme.md

 Preprocessor macro names are in `UPPER_CASE` while everything else is in `lower_case`.

+Lines are kept to 80 characters in length where possible.
+Sometimes, IDE formatting or large singular words make this impossible.

 ### Namespacing

 All engine-related declarations are prefixed `ie_{file name}` or